 As your business needs change, you can easily scale up or scale down depending on your current needs.
 You have complete control of your storage options at all times, making cloud-based storage great for fluctuating work loads.

-Advantages of On-Device/On-Premises Solutions:
+Advantages of On-Device/On-Premise Digital File Storage Solutions:

 Keeping your data on-premise offers a customizable experience that can be made more user-friendly with minimal vendor interference, yet still accessible through secure VPN controls.
 This allows you to build a system that conforms to your business rather than the other way around.